stellaservice/glue_ops/README.md

 The run command automates the following steps:
 1. Clones and checks out repository if necessary
 2. Branches off your desired branch
-3. Runs the fileSync for the job
+3. Runs the fileSyncs for the job
 4. Commits and pushes the changes
 5. Creates a pull request for the changes
 6. Deletes old PRs created by the job